aarondyejr/locale/README.md

 > Locale is a basic localization package that takes the location of your locales and loads them into a map for easy looking up.

 # Examples
-> Let us say you have a localization for english, it would look something like this:
+> Let us say you have a localization for English, it would look something like this:
 ```json
 {
   "WELCOME:MAIN_MESSAGE": "Welcome to x Server",